Aliases for TYR Gene

 GeneCards Summary for TYR Gene

 TYR (Tyrosinase) is a Protein Coding gene.
-Diseases associated with TYR include albinism, oculocutaneous, type ia and albinism, oculocutaneous, type ib.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include protein homodimerization activity and copper ion binding.
-An important paralog of this gene is DCT.
+Diseases associated with TYR include Albinism, Oculocutaneous, Type Ia and Albinism, Oculocutaneous, Type Ib.
+Among its related pathways are L-dopachrome biosynthesis and Dopamine metabolism.
+GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity.
+An important paralog of this gene is TYRP1.

 UniProtKB/Swiss-Prot for TYR Gene

 This is a copper-containing oxidase that functions in the formation of pigments such as melanins and other polyphenolic compounds.
-Catalyzes the rate-limiting conversions of tyrosine to DOPA, DOPA to DOPA-quinone and possibly 5,6-dihydroxyindole to indole-5,6 quinone
+Catalyzes the initial and rate limiting step in the cascade of reactions leading to melanin production from tyrosine.
+In addition to hydroxylating tyrosine to DOPA (3,4-dihydroxyphenylalanine), also catalyzes the oxidation of DOPA to DOPA-quinone, and possibly the oxidation of DHI (5,6-dihydroxyindole) to indole-5,6 quinone.